dzufferey/scadla/README.md

 By default, scadla will run openscad with `$fa=4; $fs=0.5;`, so complex designs can take a while to render.
 You can change that by giving the appropriate arguments to the different methods (see `OpenSCAD.scala` for the details)

+The `sbt run` xommand will run this example.

 ## Compiling and Using it